poorva-pjoshi/poorva-pjoshi/README.md

 ## 🏢 Experience Highlights

 **AmalgamRx (Data Analytics Intern)**
-*Sep 2024 – Apr 2025*
 - Analyzed 15M healthcare records to identify inefficiencies in cancer screening workflows
 - Created Tableau and LookerStudio dashboards that increased user engagement by 25%
 - Performed A/B testing on 50k records to improve provider acceptance rates

 **Infosys Ltd (Data Analyst, Certified SDET)**
-*Jun 2021 – Jul 2023*
 - Built ETL pipelines that saved $100k in ops costs
 - Migrated 50+ DB objects with 95% validation accuracy
 - Developed Power BI dashboards that improved user session duration by 12%

 **IMA Management & Technology (Business Analyst)**
-*May 2020 – Apr 2021*
-- Used Google Analytics to reduce bounce rate and improve conversion by 18%
+- Developed a corporate website and used Google Analytics to reduce bounce rate and improve conversion by 18%
-- Migrated metadata-heavy reports to SharePoint, cutting retrieval time by 85%
+- Migrated metadata-heavy client reports to SharePoint, cutting retrieval time by 85%

 ---